France hails 'hero with a backpack' who intervened in knife attack on very young children

 “I am far from alone in having reacted.
 Many other people around started, like me, to run after him to try to scare him, push him away.
 And other people immediately went over to the children to take care of the injured.”

-Government spokesman Olivier Veran, a medical doctor by training, said that two of the children remain in critical condition.

-President Emmanuel Macron and his wife Brigitte traveled to a hospital treating three of the four children.
-Motives for the attack in and around a children's lakeside playground in the Alpine town of Annecy remained unexplained.
+Motives for the attack in and around a children's lakeside playground in Annecy remained unexplained.
 The suspect, who has refugee status in Sweden, remains in custody.
-Psychiatrists are evaluating him, Veran said.
+Psychiatrists are evaluating him, government spokesman Olivier Veran said.

-Henri's father said that in phone conversation after the attack, his son “told me that the Syrian was incoherent, saying lots of strange things in different languages, invoking his father, his mother, all the Gods."
+Henri's father said his son “told me that the Syrian was incoherent, saying lots of strange things in different languages, invoking his father, his mother, all the Gods."

 “In short, he was possessed by who knows what, but possessed by folly, that’s certain,” the father told the AP.